How to Make Sweet Potato Noodles

 ….and big loooooong noodles.

 If this doesn’t make eating vegetables fun, I don’t know what does.
 We love spiralizing sweet potatoes, zucchini, and cucumbers.
 Coming up soon are carrots, beets, butternut squash, and whatever else I can get my hands on.
-I hope you learned something about how to make sweet potato noodles!

 - one sweet potato